dialloalassane/manim/README.md

 # Code Structure
 This repository contains manim code for explaining Trigonometry.
-There are three Manim Objects used throughout which are list below.
+There are three Manim Objects defined in  [TrigonometryMobjects.py](/TrigonometryMobjects.py)  used throughout which are list below.
-## 1. CTriangle (Custom Triangle)
+## 1. CTriangle ( Custom Triangle )
-This is a triangle with base length 2.6
+This is a triangle with base length 2.6 and height 1.
+## 2. RightTriangle ( Right Triangle )
+This is a right triangle with base length 1.3 and height 1.
+This contains 1 angle of 90 degrees.
+## 3. CustomRightTriangle (Custom Right Triangle )
+This is a custom right angle triangle.
+This takes base and height as parameters and generates a right triangle based on it.

 # Trigonometry
 ## Hexagon